NexMaker-Fab/guide-book/doc/4gitbook.md

 # git book
-this document will show us how to setting gitbook document for ever member.
+This document will show us how to setting gitbook document for ever member.

 we can reference the following information:
 * [gitbook from gitlab](https://gitlab.com/pages/gitbook)